Interested in our packages? Download the 2026-2027 rate card.

 As we consult you, we are not reading from lists of bullet points (a plight of the tourism industry) but talk about things we have tried ourselves.
 Our lead advisor Miha Logar has spent 20+ years in the Gorilla Highlands region and seen almost everything.
 His colleagues bring in deep knowledge from: accessible travel, culinary tours, cycling adventures, educational trips, family tours, nature conservation, photography expeditions, virtual experiences, volunteer tourism, and more.

 Need a starting point?
 Have a look at the six unusual travel itineraries covering Rwanda, Uganda and DR Congo.
-You can anlso head to overview pages of trek options, Lake Bunyonyi canoeing, and other experiences.
+You can also head to overview pages of trek options, Lake Bunyonyi canoeing, and other experiences.

 Ready to talk?
-Let us schedule a video call with you, hear you out and get to work!
+Let us schedule a call with you, hear you out and get to work!

 Our Stories From Tours: